Derpduck/L4D2-Comp-Stripper-Rework/README.md

 These scripts can be used as reference or as a base for modifying director scripts for maps.<br>
 Compiled versions of VScripts can be found in `left4dead2/pak01_dir.vpk`, or the `pak01_dir.vpk` of the respective DLC folders.<br>
-Compiled versions of new or updated VScripts from the Last Stand update can be found in `Left 4 Dead 2/update/pak01_dir.vpk`.
+Compiled versions of new or updated VScripts from the Last Stand update can be found in `update/pak01_dir.vpk`.

 ### Stripper Dumps
 To dump all entities on a map to text type `stripper_dump` in console while Stripper:Source is loaded.<br>